-(1) The full Authority shall meet no less than twice annually or as necessary to conduct Authority business.
+(1) The full Authority shall meet no less than twice annually in June of each year to review the Status of the Resources and in December of each year to approve the Annual Work Plan and appoint officers.

-- (2) A Members Meeting quorum shall consist of: - (a) one Federal Agency Authority Member; - (b) two State Agency Authority Members, one member each from Idaho or Montana, and from Oregon or Washington; and - (c) three Tribal Authority Members, one each who is a member of the Columbia River Intertribal Fish Commission and the Upper Columbia River United Tribes, and one who is a representative of either the Burns-Paiute, the Salish-Kootenai, the Shoshone-Bannock, or the Shoshone-Paiute Tribes. - (3) All Members meetings shall include time for public comment. - (4) Closed meetings (executive sessions) may be called as necessary to discuss sensitive issues with final action to take place in open session. - (5) Proxy participation is permitted at Members meetings, except for purposes of establishing a quorum under this section.
-Proxies must be in writing. - (6) The Chair of the Authority may call for a special Members meeting to address issues requiring expedited resolution in advance of the next regularly scheduled Members meeting.
+(2) A Members Meeting quorum shall consist of:

+(a) one Federal Agency Authority Member;

+(b) two State Agency Authority Members, one member each from Idaho or Montana, and from Oregon or Washington; and

+(c) three Tribal Authority Members, one each who is a member of the Columbia River Inter-Tribal Fish Commission and the Upper Snake River Tribes, and one who is either a member of the Confederated Salish and Kootenai Tribes of the Flathead Reservation or the Kootenai Tribe of Idaho.

+(3) All Members meetings shall include time for public comment.

+(4) Closed meetings (executive sessions) may be called as necessary to discuss sensitive issues with final action to take place in open session.

+(5) Proxy participation is permitted at Members meetings, except for purposes of establishing a quorum under this section.
+Proxies must be in writing.

+(6) The Chair of the Authority may call for a special Members meeting to address issues requiring expedited resolution in advance of the next regularly scheduled Members meeting.
 Such a special meeting may be by telephone conference call.
 Notice of such a special meeting shall be provided to Members no later than 10 business days prior to the meeting.